bSlope8348/cs50_final_project/README.md

 ## SQLite3 Database
 The game creates a local SQLite3 database (or opens one if available) upon starting the game.
 Upon finishing the level a table is used (or created) to log the player's name, time completed, first move, and date.
 This is used to keep track of all the games played on the local machine running the game.
 When "Top Scores" is selected in the pause menu the database is queried for the top 10 scores based on time completed and displayed to the player.
 It is also used to let the player know their current rank upon completing the game.

 A library "sqlite3.lua" was used to integrate SQLite3 into the games code to CREATE/OPEN a database, INSERT completion logs, SELECT top scores to display, and CLOSE the database upon game exit.
-Care was take to write proper code to avoid any sql injection attacks by the user via naming conventions with strings.
+Care was taken to write proper code to avoid any sql injection attacks by the user via naming conventions with strings.

 ### Queries Used:
 ```sql